mdulin2/SpokaneCTF/Potential_Challenges.md

 		- Home town, dorm, pet names, computer type, Operating System, zagid…
 	- Need to have a professional write up for this.
 	- Bot for receiving emails
-- Open port, on a server, that is easy to connect to, with telnet with something…
-	- Told to check the network
 - Crypto:
 	- Keyboard cipher!
 		- Alternating from right to left.